MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/project-server-2010-end-of-support.md

 - Migrate to a newer on-premises version of Project Server (preferably Project Server 2019).

-Here is a graphic that shows the two paths to take to avoid the end of support for Project Server 2010.
+Here are the two paths you can take to avoid the end of support for Project Server 2010.

 ![Project Server 2010 upgrade paths](./media/project-server-2010-end-of-support/project-server-2010-end-of-support-timeline.png)